Module number: EI7493

 The module consists of a lecture and a practical part.
 The following topics are part of the lecture:

-- Filtering of audio signals: IIR and FIR filters, equalizers (high pass, low pass, band pass and shelving filters), auditory filters (BARK filterbank, ROEX, Gammatone)
+Filtering of audio signals: IIR and FIR filters, equalizers (high pass, low pass, band pass and shelving filters), auditory filters (BARK filterbank, Gammatone)

-In the practical part students will individually solve programming assignments which cover basic methods for audio signal processing in a practical context.
-The topics will be selected from the lecture, for example implementations of music effects, dynamic compressors, or binaural synthesis.
+In the practical part students will solve programming assignments which cover basic methods for audio signal processing in a practical context.
+The topics will be selected from the lecture, for example implementations of real time filtering, music effects, dynamic compressors, or binaural synthesis.
 Besides methods for audio processing the module will teach programming skills in Matlab.